dafei1993/cmpe283/assignment4/README.md

 - Bo An (Email: bo.an.563641292@gmail.com)

-  Work with Xueli to implete the features required by this assignment.
-And primarily worked on the cpuid.c and vmx.c to find out the nuber and frequency of exits of each type when cpuid leaf is called
+Researched and worked on writing the code for executing the Primary VM Based Controls and Secondary VM Based Controls for the Assignment.
+Added the corresponding code implementations and their outputs in the cmpe283-1.c and README.md file respectively

 ## Procedures:
   1. This assignment is based on the code of assignment 3 , so the first step is to run the assignment3 code